 When the runner resolves Hermes to a persistent home, the home lives at<clawboo home>/runtimes/hermes/<sanitized agentId> (under resolveClawbooDir(), so the CLAWBOO_HOME override applies).
 The agent id is collapsed to a safe path segment; dots are excluded entirely, so directory traversal is impossible by construction.
 The home is created owner-only (0700).
 Without a runner-materialized home (the conservative default), the driver falls back to a throwaway mkdtemp home, and nothing compounds.

-Inside a Clawboo-owned home, Clawboo performs exactly two writes, and everything else belongs to Hermes:
+Inside a Clawboo-owned home, Clawboo performs exactly three writes, and everything else belongs to Hermes:

 - Clawboo never writes into the user’s real

-~/.hermes; it reads/copies from it only. .envis never seeded.
+~/.hermes; it reads/copies from it only.
+(Theauth.jsonseed exists because a managed home outside~/.hermesis its OWN Hermes root — Hermes’s global-auth fallback never reaches the user’s real store from a spawned run.) .envis never seeded.
 Provider keys ride the spawned process’s environment (the vault is the source of truth); copying credentials would multiply secret surfaces on disk.- There is no Hermes-skills writer.

 hermesSkills.tsexposes a read-only view (listNativeSkills) and a pure merge policy (mergeSkillSets) where the native skill wins on any name collision; Clawboo never shadows a self-created skill, and the absence of asyncSkillswriter is an explicit invariant, not an omission. --resumeonly into a pre-existing home, and never on a rotation successor; resuming an exhausted session would re-exhaust it; continuity rides the handoff note instead.